 LARFPA was first known as the Los Angeles City Pensioners Protective Association.
-A constitution and by‑laws was adopted at a regular meeting of the members on December 15, 1926 with the 1927 officers listed as John G. Todd – President, Edwin L. Oker – Vice President, Kurt Neitzke – Secretary-Treasurer, and Board Members – Charles B. Casey and Arthur Graham.
-Dues were set at an admission fee of $1.00, and an annual due of $1.00, with the Association’s funds totaling $10,203.50.
-Somewhere between 1926 and 1963 the name of the Association was changed to the Los Angeles Veteran Firemen and Policemen’s Association.
+A constitution and by‑laws were adopted at a regular meeting of the members on December 15, 1926, with the 1927 officers listed as John G. Todd – President; Edwin L. Oker – Vice President; Kurt Neitzke – Secretary-Treasurer, and Board Members – Charles B. Casey and Arthur Graham.
+Dues were set at an admission fee of $1.00 and an annual due of $1.00, with the Association’s funds totaling $10,203.50.
+Somewhere between 1926 and 1963, the name of the Association was changed to the Los Angeles Veteran Firemen and Policemen’s Association.

 The Los Angeles Retired Fire and Police Association® came into being during its first meeting of Directors, held at 2:00 p.m. on November 27, 1965.
 The meeting’s minutes indicate that a code of by‑laws was presented and adopted.
 The meeting minutes of March 1, 1966, however, reflect a large change in the Association: Dues were doubled – going from $1.00 to $2.00 per year payable in advance – and the Association’s assets now stood at $13,717.04.
 This information comes from an article published in the Winter 1987 Newsletter written by Secretary Earl Sansing, who served as Secretary from 1972 to 1990.